Updated on 2024-11-04 GMT+08:00

 1. On the product details page of the smoke detector, click the Online Debugging tab and click Add Test Device.

 2. You can use a real device or virtual device for debugging based on your service scenario.
 For details, see Online Debugging.
-The following uses a simulated device as an example to describe how to debug a codec.
+The following uses a virtual device as an example to describe how to debug a codec.

 In the Add Test Device dialog box, select Virtual device for Device Type and click OK.
-The virtual device name contains Simulator.
+The virtual device name contains DeviceSimulator.
 Only one virtual device can be created for each product.

 3. Click Debug to access the debugging page.

 4. Use the device simulator to report data.
 For example, a hexadecimal code stream (0008016B) is reported.
-In this code stream, 00 indicates the message ID.
+00 indicates the messageId field.
 08 indicates the fire severity, and its length is one byte.
-016B indicates the temperature and its length is two bytes.
+016B indicates the temperature, and its length is two bytes.

 View the data reporting result ({level=8, temperature=363}) in Application Simulator.
 8 is the decimal number converted from the hexadecimal number 08 and 363 from the hexadecimal number 016B.